MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-response.md

 ---
-title: Endpoint detection and response in Microsoft Defender for Cloud
+title: Endpoint detection and response with Defender for Endpoint Microsoft Defender for Cloud
 description: Learn about endpoint detection and response capabilities in Microsoft Defender for Cloud
 author: dcurwin
 ms.author: dacurwin